chanagershom/posts/Container-support.md

 Cloudify supports integrations with Docker and Docker-based container managers, including Docker, Docker Swarm, Docker Compose, Kubernetes, and Apache Mesos.
 Cloudify can both manage container infrastructure, and/or orchestrate the services that run on container platforms.
 When orchestrating container orchestrators such as Kubernetes, Docker Swarm, and Mesos), Cloudify provides infrastructure management capabilities such as installation, auto healing and scaling.
 When orchestrating services on these platforms, Cloudify integrates seamlessly with native descriptors to not only support container cluster service deployment, but also to enable orchestrations that encompass systems beyond the edges of the container cluster.

+# Infrastructure Orchestration

+Cloudify can be used to create, heal, scale, and tear down container clusters.
+This capability is key in providing a scalable and highly available infrastructure on which container managers can run.

+# Service Orchestration

 ## Docker Plugin

 The [Docker plugin](https://github.com/cloudify-cosmo/cloudify-docker-plugin) is a Cloudify plugin that defines a single type: `cloudify.docker.Container`.
 The plugin is compatible with Docker 1.0 (API version 1.12) and relies on the [docker-py](https://github.com/docker/docker-py) library.
 The plugin executes on a computer host that has Docker pre-installed.